GabyUSTC/lds-homepage/content/authors/ouxiangli/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Ouxiang Li is currently a Master student in LDS, where he is supervised by Prof. Xiangnan He and Dr.Yanbin Hao.
-His research focus on Multimedia and Diffusion Models.
+Ouxiang Li is a third-year (硕博连读第三年) PhD student in LDS, where he is supervised by Prof. Fuli Feng and Dr. Yanbin Hao.
+His research focus on multimedia, diffusion models, and trustworthy AI.